Leonid74/sendpulse-php/README.md

-# SendPulse REST client library
+# SendPulse REST client library with throttling requests

-A simple SendPulse REST client library and example for PHP.
+A simple SendPulse REST client library with throttling requests (no more 10 per second according to API rules) and example for PHP.

 API Documentation [https://sendpulse.com/api](https://sendpulse.com/api)